kitsudaiki/OpenHanami/docs/other/glossar.md

 ### **Cluster-Template**

 `Cluster-Templates` are a custom-formated string, which defines the structure of the `Cluster`.
-Basically it describes the sizes and order of the bricks.
+Basically it describes the sizes and order of the hexagons.
 See the docu of the [cluster-templates](/frontend/cluster_templates/cluster_template).

 ### **Request-Result**